na245/reu-2023-flask/README.md

 ## Explaining the Project

-This section will walk through the program, explaning the process from start to end
+This section will walk through the program, explaining the process from start to end

 ### Completing BRON